East Hill MASP Amendment: Molly Banister Drive

-This is the third time an application has been made by Melcor regarding the potential Molly Banister Drive road extension and bridge since fall of 2019, however the topic of extending Molly Banister Drive across Piper Creek has been ongoing for nearly 50 years.
+In summer of 2022, Melcor Developments had submitted an application to remove the Molly Banister Drive road extension and bridge from the MDP and East Hill MASP.
+This was the third time an application had been made by Melcor regarding the potential Molly Banister Drive road extension and bridge since fall of 2019, however the topic of extending Molly Banister Drive across Piper Creek has been ongoing for nearly 50 years.

 The Molly Banister Drive road extension and bridge was first shown in City planning and transportation documents in the 1970’s.